Northern-Tornadoes-Project/Tree_Tagger_ArcGIS_Add_On/README.md

 Addon for ArcGIS which leverages machine learning to automatically detect and analyze direction from fallen trees in large scale aerial photos

-Using https://github.com/divamgupta/image-segmentation-keras as well as Keras and Tensorflow, for machine learning

 This project was developed for the Northern Tornadoes Project, University of Western Ontario, https://www.uwo.ca/ntp/

 This work is licensed under a